Xilmi/Rotp-Fusion/README.md

 ## What's New

+2023.04.02 (BR)
+- Right click on alert to center the map on the system.

 2023.04.01 (BR)
 - Cleaned the GUI pop-up call:
   - The parameters don't need to memorize the frame anymore.